 There is plenty of dolphins living near the Australian coast.
 If you spend a lot of time on the beaches in the east coast, especially between Yamba and Agnes Waters, it is hard to miss them.
-Dolphins are keen surfers so you usually find them from the surf beaks.
+Dolphins are keen surfers so you usually find them at surf beaks.
 I don’t have very good pictures of dolphins because almost every time I see them I’m in the water.
 Pippi Beach in Yamba and beaches around Byron are good places for dolphin spotting.
-If you want to get closer, grab a surfboard and paddle out – Sometimes they come really close to you and play around.
+If you want to get closer, grab a surfboard and paddle out – sometimes they come really close to you and play around.
 If you are lucky you might even catch a party wave with them!

-Whale migrating season on the East Coast is from May to November.
+Whale migrating season on the east coast is from May to November.
 You can book whale watching tours from various locations, Hervey Bay being probably the most popular one.
 If you are broke or just don’t want to go on a tour, you can also do whale watching from the land.
 Although, usually they swim quite far.
 Byron Bay Lighthouse is good spot for whale watching.
-I have also seen a lot of whales from Brunswick Heads, which is about 10km North from Byron Bay.
+I have also seen a lot of whales from Brunswick Heads, which is about 10km north from Byron Bay.

 If you have some good tips for wildlife spotting in Australia, please share in the comments. 🙂